 Access

-Ohi Pottery Museum and Gallery is located in the Hashiba-cho area of Kanazawa and is a 1 minute walk from the Hashiba-cho bus stop.
-To get there from Kanazawa Station take a Right Loop bus from bus stop #7 at the east exit bus terminal.
-The fare is 200 yen and it takes 10 minutes to get to the Hashiba-cho bus stop.
+Ohi Museum and Gallery is located in the Hashiba-cho area of Kanazawa and is a 1 minute walk from the Hashiba-cho bus stop.
+To get there from Kanazawa Station, take a Right Loop bus from bus stop #7 at the east exit / Kenrokuen Gate bus terminal to Hashiba-cho.
+The ride takes about 12 minutes and the fare is 220 yen for adults and 110 yen for children.

 Open: 9.00 – 17.00